There are several good reasons why you should think about having acupuncture before and during your IVF cycle……..or

-The research, and our own experience, tells us that acupuncture treatment of IVF patients can often be beneficial, but it confers the greatest benefit to women who’s chance of success with IVF is 30% or less (this includes women over 37 and those who may have done several IVF cycles that have not been successful) and those who are feeling stressed.
+The research, and our own experience, tells us that acupuncture treatment of IVF patients can often be beneficial, but it appears to confer the greatest benefit to women who’s chance of success with IVF is 30% or less (this includes women over 37 and those who may have done several IVF cycles that have not been successful) and those who are feeling stressed.

 Final recommendations for IVF patients?

 - The evidence indicates that if you are going to use acupuncture it may be advisable for to have it before and during the stimulation phase of the IVF cycle.

 - IVF patients may also consider having acupuncture on the day of embryo transfer, particularly if their stress levels are high.
 Continuing this approach in the two week wait is also helpful for these women.

-- It can be useful for women to have acupuncture treatment for 2 to 3 menstrual cycles before their IVF cycle, or before a frozen embryo cycle to improve the uterine lining (you can read more about how this can help implantation here).
+- It may be useful for women to consider acupuncture treatment in the menstrual cycles before their IVF cycle, or before a frozen embryo cycle to improve the uterine lining.

 But if your IVF specialist has told you you have a good chance of success, then you don’t need to think about having acupuncture.
-Unless you are feeling pretty stressed, or you are planning a frozen embryo cycle.
+Unless you are feeling pretty stressed..

 Good luck and may you achieve your dream ……